James-Brandt/james-brandt.github.io/_posts/2025-07-18-aerodynamic-shape-optimisation.md

 math: true
 ---

-# Aerodynamic Shape Optimisation Using Machine Learning and Evolutionary Algorithms

 ## Rationale

 In mechatronic and aerospace design, aerodynamic efficiency is a critical determinant of performance, fuel consumption, and thus emissions.
 Minimising aerodynamic drag has been a long-term focus in engineering disciplines due to its consequences on energy efficiency and operating costs.
 However, manual optimisation of complex shapes remains time-consuming and limited by human intuition.
 This project investigates the utilisation of evolutionary algorithms to autonomously optimise a three-dimensional axisymmetric object’s geometry to reduce its aerodynamic drag.
 By simulating 1000 generations of Differential Evolution followed by 1000 iterations of Covariance Matrix Adaptation Evolution Strategy (CMA-ES), the programme aims to refine shapes using physics-informed fitness evaluations.
 The objective of this programme is to demonstrate the applicability of machine learning in solving real-world engineering problems involving fluid dynamics, stability, and form efficiency.